-The project was proposed to FPL at the initiative of Dr. Alberto J. Varela, Associate Professor in the School of Science, Technology and Engineering Management.
-Dr. Varela wanted to create a Solar Station at STU as a hands-on teaching tool for the students in his physics classes.
-The Solar Station demonstrates the value of solar energy as a renewable energy source that does not create pollution.
-Dr. Varela states, “The six photovoltaic panels installed on campus are sufficient to provide 50% of electricity for a medium sized home.”
-From 2002 to 2008, the Solar Station has been producing, on average, 410 KWh a month.
+The project was proposed to FPL in the early 2000’s at the initiative of Dr. Alberto J. Varela, retired Associate Professor in the School of Science, Technology and Engineering Management.
+Dr. Varela created a Solar Station at STU as a hands-on teaching tool for the students in his physics classes.
+The Solar Station demonstrated the value of solar energy as a renewable energy source that does not create pollution.
+Dr. Varela stated, “The six photovoltaic panels installed on campus are sufficient to provide 50% of electricity for a medium sized home.”
+From 2002 to 2008, the Solar Station produced, on average, 410 KWh a month.

 We also use this installation as an educational tool for both students and members of the community, teaching the values of solar energy.

 STU is looking to expand this project, studying not only the PV system’s performance, but hydrogen technologies and fuel fells as well.
 In fact a fuel cell stack is up and running at the university’s main campus with a capacity of 1.2KW.
 The object of this new project is to use part of the electricity generated by de PV System to produce hydrogen from water through electrolysis.